WebOrigami/docs/src/content/language/comparison.md

 Origami requires the parenthesis around the lambda parameters.
 (JavaScript allows you to omit the parenthesis for a lambda with a single parameter.)

+Origami lambda functions are more basic that JavaScript lambda functions:

+- No default parameters
+- No rest parameters
+- No destructuring in parameters

-For ease of use in a command shell with the Origami [CLI](/cli), the language also supports a shorthand lambda syntax:
+For ease of use in a command shell with the Origami [CLI](/cli), the Origami language supports a shorthand lambda syntax:

 ```
 =fn x